Scale-free cluster-cluster aggregation during polymer collapse: Discussion

 For colloids, these scaling principles are known to be universal, independent of the composition of colloids~\cite{lin1989universality,lin1990universal}.
 The observation of similar principles in polymer expands the domain of the universality of these theories.
 The analogies with colloidal aggregations further reaffirms the validity of droplet coalescence model of polymer collapse.
-As a next step, it would be worth to verify the same for collapse of heteropolymers or protein-like heteropolymers.
-A step even further would be to perform all-atom MD simulations of polypeptide collapse and check the universality of the dynamic scaling.
+As a next step, it would be worth to verify the same for collapse of heteropolymers or protein-like heteropolymers. {In this regard, for heteropolymers with a Gaussian and uniform distributions of polydispersity, the collapse dynamics is found to be universal, irrespective of the degree of polydispersity \cite{singh2022universality}.
+Albeit, it shows significant differences in the final monomer re-organization stage, which is crucial in achieving the final native state.} A step even further would be to perform all-atom MD simulations of polypeptide collapse and check the universality of the dynamic scaling.
 In this regard, one can also investigate the collapse of a real globular protein.

 \acknowledgments The work was funded by the Anusandhan National Research Foundation (ANRF), Govt.\ of India through a Ramanujan Fellowship (File no.\ RJF/2021/000044).
 The authors thank Aritra Sarkar for useful discussions on the experimental methods.